menu

 Walworth is a very small village located in the state of Wisconsin.
 With a population of 2,782 people and just one neighborhood, Walworth is the 267th largest community in Wisconsin.

-Unlike some villages, Walworth isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Walworth are a mix of both white- and blue-collar jobs.
+Walworth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Walworth is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Walworth who work in office and administrative support (12.14%), food service (10.25%), and management occupations (8.07%).

-The education level of Walworth citizens is a little higher than the average for US cities and towns: 23.17% of adults in Walworth have at least a bachelor's degree.
+The citizens of Walworth are slightly better educated than the national average of 21.84% for all cities and towns, with 23.17% of adults in Walworth having a bachelor's degree or advanced degree.

 The per capita income in Walworth in 2022 was $29,501, which is lower middle income relative to Wisconsin and the nation.
 This equates to an annual income of $118,004 for a family of four.
 However, Walworth contains both very wealthy and poor people as well.